sbamboo/python-sixel/README.md

 Display images in the terminal using [Sixel](https://en.wikipedia.org/wiki/Sixel).

-This is a fork of the no longer maintained [PySixel](https://github.com/saitoha/PySixel).
+This is a fork targeting windows, the version that was forked is itself a fork of the no longer maintained [PySixel](https://github.com/saitoha/PySixel).

 Check [arewesixelyet.com](https://www.arewesixelyet.com/) for supported terminals.